amdigital-co-uk/docs-playbook/docs/Ways-of-Working/Leadership/Engineering-Leadership-Manifesto.md

 Aa a leader in engineering I am;

 - **A Servant:** Leading from behind, I'm here to uplift and support.
 I recognise that commanding others diminishes my leadership strength.
 I distribute my responsibilities and the responsibilities of my team, so that I am never a single point of failure and to improve resilience.
 I actively listen, asking more questions than I answer.
 - **Mission driven, vision guided:** I am a missionary not a mercenary.
-I evangelise our [mission](../../index.md#our-mission){ data-preview }, vision and values.
+I evangelise our [mission](../../index.md#our-mission), vision and values.
 I look beyond the immediate, with my focus mainly in the medium and long term.
 - **Kind:** My interactions are guided by kindness, with absolutely no exceptions.
 - **Trusted:** I am open and honest, while acting with integrity and trust.
 I don't mask or warp the truth, but keep confidentiality as sacred.
 I have integrity, demonstrating the behaviours I expect of others, and that are expected of me.
 - **Accountable:** I take full responsibility for my actions and those of my team, embracing both our successes and learning moments.